 Right above this gallery is the museum’s collection of wartime artifacts.
 In the gallery entitled “Remembering the War,” many important items like clothing, weapons, and guerilla apparatus are preserved.
-They even showcase videos about guerilla soldiers from Cebu during the World War.
+They even showcase videos about Cebuano guerilla during the World War.

 Take a look at some Museo Sugbo artifacts located in the Remembering the War Gallery which offer a glimpse into both world wars and Cebu’s role during these events.

 The next two galleries center around more modern times: Politics and Publishing.
-In the Politics Gallery, you can find things like the desk used by the first Mayor in Cebu, Vicente Rama, and ballots given during his election.
+In the Politics Gallery, you can find things like the desk used by Vicente Rama, the city’s first Mayor and ballots given during his election.

 The Politics Gallery pays homage to Vicente Rama, the first Mayor in Cebu history.

 A couple of Museo Sugbo artifacts dedicated to journalists, photographers, and editors can be found at the Media Gallery.
 These include equipment used by some of the biggest media entities in the city as well as profiles of notable writers throughout the years.